 The Ph.D. supervisory committee must consist of at least five full-time tenured or tenure-earning faculty members.
-Three members must be full-time faculty within the Department of Psychology and in the student's departmental program area.
-At least one of the remaining two members must be a full-time faculty member from within the Department of Psychology but outside the student's departmental program area (for CNS students, outside the student's CNS concentration).
-The fifth member may be chosen from within or outside the Department of Psychology but must be outside the student's departmental program area.
-For example, a clinical psychologist from another department may not serve as the "outside of program area" member for a clinical student.
+Three members must be full-time faculty within the Department of Psychology and in the student's departmental concentration.
+At least one of the remaining two members must be a full-time faculty member from within the Department of Psychology but outside the student's departmental concentration (for CNS students, outside the student's CNS C, N, or S focus area).
+The fifth member may be chosen from within or outside the Department of Psychology but must be outside the student's departmental concentration.
+For example, a clinical psychologist from another department may not serve as the "outside of concentration" member for a clinical student.
 For the purpose of determining to which concentration CNS faculty belong, please refer to the Department's webpage listing of CNS faculty concentrations or to the CNS Area Director.